andyzhangx/demo/llm/kubecon-na-2026-cfp-pd-disaggregation.md

 LLM inference has two phases with opposite resource profiles: prefill is compute-bound, decode is memory-bound.
 Running both on the same GPU pool wastes resources and hurts latency.
 P/D disaggregation fixes this — but the infrastructure complexity is brutal.

 KAITO's new MultiRoleInference CRD makes it declarative: specify a model and two roles (prefill + decode), and the controller orchestrates everything.
 Built on llm-d and Gateway API Inference Extension, it uses llm-d's EPP plugin chain for intelligent P/D routing, NixlConnector for zero-copy KV cache transfer between pods, routing sidecars auto-included in decode StatefulSets, and KEDA per-role autoscaling — prefill scales on queue depth, decode on KV-cache utilization.

-Live demo: deploy disaggregated inference, visualize routing decisions, and show per-role autoscaling under load.
 All Kubernetes-native, all open source.

 ---